Explore all that you can do in the Asheville River Arts District, including galleries, breweries, and restaurants – from locals.

-    Although a popular visitor area, many of RAD’s coffee shops, burger joints, and wine bars stay quieter, especially on the weekdays.
+Although a popular visitor area, many of RAD’s coffee shops, breweries, and wine bars stay quieter, especially on the weekdays.
 Plus, there’s loads of parking and a plethora of personality.

-Heck, did you know that you can watch indie movies in RAD?
-Or, wander for hours in a European-style decor market?
+Heck, did you know that you can watch indie movies here?
+Or, wander for hours in a European-style decor market with drinks?

 How about eating the most indulgent charcuterie board, ordering a baller wine bottle, and devouring the best burger the city has to offer?

 Ride your bike down the new greenway and float along the French Broad River in a unicorn tube.
-Let’s not forget about the AVL beer, and how about the coolest tacos in town?
+Let’s not forget about the craft beer.
+How about the coolest tacos in town?
 You might even catch a street artist in the act.

 If you are new to Asheville’s RAD neighborhood, though, the area can be a little overwhelming.
 You don’t want to get lost in the sea of warehouses.